msart/Joint-angles-estimation-with-9dof-sensors/README.md

 In the python source directory you can find the working implementation of angle estimation.

 There is a simple implementation of a fuzz effect in Puredata plug and play for a bass or guitar.

+Instructions:

+Connect the 2 sensors, the first one must be in forearm.
+Start puredata and open the GuitarExtended_SimpleFuzz.pd Connect the instrument
+Then run the Joint_Angles_Estimation.py

+Check if the communication between pd and the python program is workign as intended